-Although all schools and community centres in Cambodia were forced to close in March 2020 for the duration of the Covid-19 pandemic, and look unlikely to reopen until 2021, Treak Community Centre has continued to offer support to their community in many ways, ranging from online teching and the distribution of work to their school students, to sharing seeds and teaching local people how to grow their own food.
+Although all schools and community centres in Cambodia were forced to close in March 2020 for the duration of the Covid-19 pandemic, and will not fully reopen until 2022, Treak Community Centre has continued to offer support to their community in many ways, ranging from online teaching and the distribution of work to their school students, to sharing seeds and teaching local people how to grow their own food.
 The remote support they are receiving from volunteers is proving invaluable.

 Our local partner in Cambodia says: